 Jesse Powell, the CEO of Kraken exchange, also wrote:

 “We have thousands of wallet addresses known to belong to QuadrigaCoinEx and are investigating the bizarre and, frankly, unbelievable story of the founder’s death and lost keys.”

 QuadrigaCX meanwhile has reached court for bankruptcy protection.
 The Canadian exchange confirmed that it was working on resolving the liquidity issues against the mounting crypto withdrawal requests.

 “For the past weeks, we have worked extensively to address our liquidity issues, which include attempting to locate and secure our very significant cryptocurrency reserves held in cold wallets,” read QuadrigaCX’s homepage.

-Bitcoin price settled above the $5,160 resistance and climbed above $5,250 against the US Dollar.
-The price traded towards the…
+Bitcoin price stayed above the key $9,000 support and traded higher recently against the US Dollar.
+The price traded above…